 With the current COVID-19 pandemic, drug developers and researchers are searching for drug development strategies that limit human contact.
 For certain drugs and certain types of Phase 1 studies, a “virtual” Phase 1 trial might be possible.

-A recent guidance issued by the FDA to address current pandemic concerns states:
+A guidance issued by the FDA in March 2020 to address pandemic concerns states:

 Here we examine current solutions that could allow Phase 1 clinical pharmacology trials to be conducted as either partially virtual or completely virtual trials.